-909 910 911 912 913 914 (30) day time period, the Trust may make a final decision on the dispute and proceed accordingly.
-Prior to reaching such a final decision, the Trust shall prepare a written response that takes into account any timely comments regarding the dispute from the signatories and concurring parties to the PA, and provide them and the ACHP with a copy of such written response.
-915 916 2.
-The Trust's responsibility to carry out all other actions subject to the terms of this PA that are not the subject of the dispute remain unchanged.
-917 1 A that are not the subject of the dispute remain unchanged.
-918 Χ. AMENDMENTS 919 920 A. This PA may be amended when such an amendment is agreed to in writing by all 921 signatories.
-The amendment will be effective on the date a copy signed by all of the signatories is 922 filed with the ACHP.
-923 924 B. Appendices A, B, C or D may be revised with the written agreement of the Trust, SHPO, 925 and NPS without a revision being made to the underlying PA in accordance with an MOA and 926 filed with the ACHP.
-Any such change will be documented in the Trust's annual report in 927 accordance with Stipulation XIV.
+908 If the ACHP does not provide its advice regarding the dispute within the thirty 1.
+909 (30) day time period, the Trust may make a final decision on the dispute and proceed 910 accordingly.
+Prior to reaching such a final decision, the Trust shall prepare a written 911 response that takes into account any timely comments regarding the dispute from the signatories and concurring parties to the PA, and provide them and the ACHP with a 912 913 copy of such written response.
+914 915 The Trust's responsibility to carry out all other actions subject to the terms of this 2.
+916 PA that are not the subject of the dispute remain unchanged.
+917 918 X. AMENDMENTS 919 920 This PA may be amended when such an amendment is agreed to in writing by all A. signatories.
+The amendment will be effective on the date a copy signed by all of the signatories is 921 922 filed with the ACHP.
+923 924 Β. Appendices A, B, C or D may be revised with the written agreement of the Trust, SHPO, 925 and NPS without a revision being made to the underlying PA in accordance with an MOA and filed with the ACHP.
+Any such change will be documented in the Trust's annual report in 926 927 accordance with Stipulation XIV.
 928 929 XI.
 TERMINATION 930 931 A. Only a signatory party may terminate this PA.
 If any signatory party proposes 932 termination of this PA, the signatory party proposing termination shall notify all other signatories 933 in writing, explain the reasons for proposing termination, and consult with the other signatories 934 for no more than thirty (30) days to seek alternatives to termination.
-Should such consultation 935 result in an agreement on an alternative to termination, then the signatories shall proceed with an 936 amendment to the agreement.
-937 938 B. If within thirty (30) days (or another time period agreed to by all signatories) an 939 amendment cannot be reached, any signatory may terminate the PA upon written notification to 940 the other signatories.
+Should such consultation 935 result in an agreement on an alternative to termination, then the signatories shall proceed with an amendment to the agreement.
+936 937 938 If within thirty (30) days (or another time period agreed to by all signatories) an B. 939 amendment cannot be reached, any signatory may terminate the PA upon written notification to 940 the other signatories.
 941 942 C. Once the PA is terminated, and prior to work continuing on an undertaking, the Trust 943 must either (a) execute a Memorandum of Agreement pursuant to 36 C.F.R. § 800.6, or (b) 944 request, take into account, and respond to the comments of the ACHP under 36 C.F.R. § 800.7.
 945 The Trust shall notify the signatories as to the course of action it will pursue.
-946 947 XII.
-DURATION 947 AII.
-DURATION 948 A. This PA shall become effective upon execution by the Trust, the SHPO, the NPS, and the ノサフ A. This PA shall become effective upon execution by the Trust, the SHPO, the NPS, and the in accordance with Stipulation XI, or unless it is extended for an additional period of time by mutual written agreement of the signatory parties.
+946 XII.
+DURATION 947 948 949 This PA shall become effective upon execution by the Trust, the SHPO, the NPS, and the A. 950 ACHP and shall remain in effect until December 31, 2024, or unless terminated prior to that time 951 in accordance with Stipulation XI, or unless it is extended for an additional period of time by 952 mutual written agreement of the signatory parties.
+953 954 XIII.
+DEFINITIONS 955 responsibilities.